postfixadmin/postfixadmin/DOCUMENTS/HANDLER_CLASSES.md

 | `vnum` | Virtual numeric (not stored in DB) |
 | `vtxt` | Virtual text (not stored in DB) |
 | `quot` | Quota display |

+This list covers the most common types.
+Additional types may exist in `PFAHandler` and individual Handler classes — check the source for the full set.

 **Additional options via `$multiopt` array:**